hclivess/BismuthProjects/autogame/about.md

 As you can see from the table, the resistance of brain towards learning (spending effort) is in a direct relation to the level of received reward.
-Therefore, **the holy grail of efficiency is the efortless victory, which required the least amount of learning and engagement.**
+Therefore, **the holy grail of efficiency is the effortless victory, which required the least amount of learning and engagement.**